SpiderUnicorn/spiderunicorn.github.io/_posts/2017-04-02-readable-test-results-with-xunit.md

 }
 ```

 The Spec class extends XUnits standard *FactAttribute*.
-In the constructor, we use the *CallerMemberNameAttribute* to get the name of the calling method, which in this case will be test we annotate with the attribute.
+In the constructor, we use the *CallerMemberNameAttribute* to get the name of the calling method, which in this case will be the test we annotate with the attribute.
 Note that the a default value is required, which is why we specify that **testMethodName = ""**.

-In the body of the constructor we call the Replace method in the testMethodName string to replace all underscores with spaces.
+In the body of the constructor we call the Replace method on the testMethodName string to replace all underscores with spaces.
 We assign it to a property called **DisplayName**, which is one of two properties that can be called on the attribute, the other being **Skip** (which is used to skip a test from running).
 Internally, XUnit will use any value provided to the **DisplayName** property and use that to generate test results.
 See the end of this post for more on DisplayName.

 Now, change **UnitTest1.cs** to use the new attribute.